 The Company's RSU and option grants provide for accelerated or continued vesting in certain circumstances as defined in the plans and related grant agreements, including a termination in connection with a change in control.
-RSUs generally vest in a 33% increment upon the first anniversary of grant, and in equal quarterly amounts for the two years following the one-year anniversary of the grant date.
-Options generally vest in a 33% increment upon the first anniversary of the grant date, and in equal quarterly amounts for the two years following the two years following the one-year anniversary of the grant date, and in equal quarterly amounts for the two years following the one-year anniversary of the grant date.
+RSUs generally vest in a 33% increment upon the first anniversary of grant, and in either equal quarterly or annual amounts for the two years following the one-year anniversary of the grant date.
+Options generally vest in a 33% increment upon the first anniversary of the grant date, and in either equal quarterly or annual amounts for the two years following the one-year anniversary of the grant date.